What is the Boma New Zealand Education Fellows Programme?

 TERM 1 - PROJECT INTRODUCTION AND INTERNATIONAL EDUCATION TRIP

-February: Check-in dinner
+February: Workshop and shared dinner

-March: USA pre-trip dinner
+March: USA Pre-trip workshop and shared dinner

-April: USA international education trip
+April: USA international 10-day education trip

 TERM 2 - EDUCATION FELLOWS INTENSIVE PROGRAMME